AZR0077/Fourdle/README.md

-# Fourdle
+# Four in One Wordle
-This is an adaption of the very popular web game Wordle, this version is edited to use four-letter words instead of five-letter words.
+This is an adaption of the very popular web game Wordle, this version is edited to include three, four, five, and six-letter variations of Wordle.

 # Made in JavaScript and HTML